 Some eight years after becoming a disciple of Jesus, I became disillusioned over some things that were happening in my church and mostly in my life.
 I didn’t tell anyone about how I felt, but put on a stoic face and tried to march on like a good little soldier.
 As a result, I became a bitter, depressed, legalistic Christian.
 I eventually decided I needed a drink to relax one day, and well, the rest is a pitiful story.
 It can be best described in Proverbs 26:11: As a dog returns to its vomit, so fools repeat their folly.
 Thankfully, I made the decision to return to my church and rekindle my relationship with God a couple of months before my injury occurred.

 Many people think, before they meet me, that this wheelchair and my life are a great burden.
 My life in this wheelchair is not a terrible at all because of God.
-Most of the time, I feel at peace and useful.
-God communicates with me in many ways, especially with the Scriptures.
-He has also blessed me with a church fellowship that prays for and supports me so loyally; and friends and family that are forever going out of their way to meet my needs.
+He has blessed me with a church fellowship that prays for and supports me so loyally; and friends and family that are forever going out of their way to meet my needs.
 They are my lifeline.
 Because of these things, I am able to experience contentment, purpose, and have hope.
 Life isn’t perfect, but it’s certainly not gloomy.
 I have more good days than bad days.

 I just started rereading a great book by Joni Erickson Tada titled A Place of Healing: Wrestling with the Mysteries of Suffering, Pain, and God’s Sovereignty.
 In the first chapter she talks about focusing on what’s waiting ahead rather than what we left behind.
 She uses 1 Peter 1:4, but I have included 3-7 because it’s packed with so many good things.